 New Hampshire Department of Education (NHDOE) - Bureau of Student Support

-For details on services to be provided, see the RFP: https://www.education.nh.gov/rfp/documents/rfp_1_deaf_hard_of_hearing_educational_guidelines.pdf#page=4
+For a list of services to be provided, see:

-Based on the performance and identified ongoing need, the Department reserves the right to renew the contract for an additional two (2) years.
+Contracts are for one year, effective upon Governor and Council approval and through June 30, 2020.
+Based on the performance and identified ongoing need, the Department reserves the right to renew the contract for an additional three (3) years.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.